- Investor services

 1. Amendments to and compliance with the investment guidelines

 The Board of Directors reviews the investment guidelines each year during its strategy meeting and can amend them at short notice to reflect changing market conditions.
 Amendments are published in accordance with the publication guidelines of the SIX Swiss Exchange.
-Compliance with the investment guidelines is reviewed by the Real Estate Committee and/or the Board of Directors for each investment decision.
+Compliance with the investment guidelines is reviewed by the Investment and Sustainability-Committee and/or the Board of Directors for each investment decision.